-- Infant Flow[®] SiPAP[TM] is intended for use by a trained practitioner, under the direct supervision of a qualified physician. - When the Infant Flow[®] SiPAP[TM] is connected to a patient, a trained health care professional should be in attendance at all times to react to an alarm or other indications of a problem. - Always have an alternate means of ventilation available whenever the Infant Flow[®] SiPAP[TM] is in use. - Do not attach the Generator to the patient until User Verification and initial set up into NCPAP mode is complete. - Water in the air supply can cause malfunction of this equipment. - The operator should not touch the electrical connectors of the Infant Flow® SIPAP[TM] or its accessories, and the patient simultaneously. - An audible alarm indicates an anomalous condition and should never go unheeded.
+- Infant Flow SiPAP driver is intended for use by a trained practitioner, under the direct supervision of a qualified physician. - When the Infant Flow SiPAP driver is connected to a patient, a trained health care professional should be in attendance at all times to react to an alarm or other indications of a problem. - Always have an alternate means of ventilation available whenever the Infant Flow SiPAP driver is in use. - Do not attach the Generator to the patient until User Verification and initial set up into NCPAP mode is complete. - Water in the air supply can cause this equipment to malfunction.
+Check the water trap at least every 24 hours (more frequently if needed, depending on amount of water in the air supply). - The operator should not touch the electrical connectors of the Infant Flow SIPAP driver or its accessories, and the patient simultaneously. - An audible alarm indicates an anomalous condition and should never go unheeded.

-- Anti-static or electrically conductive hoses or tubing should not be used within the patient circuit. - If a mechanical or electrical problem is recognized while operating the Infant Flow[®] SiPAP[TM], it must be removed from use and referred to qualified service personnel for servicing.
+- Anti-static or electrically conductive hoses or tubing should not be used within the patient circuit. - If a mechanical or electrical problem is recognized while operating the Infant Flow SiPAP driver, it must be removed from use and referred to qualified service personnel for servicing.
 Using inoperative equipment may result in patient injury. - Prior to patient application, ensure that all User Verification testing and calibration procedures are successfully completed.
 User Verification testing and calibration procedures must be done off patient. - The indicates a connection between the Transducer Assembly and the driver.
 It does not indicate attachment or correct positioning of the Abdominal Respiratory Sensor. - Under certain conditions (minimum supply pressure and maximum gas demand, including auxiliary output) output flow rates and therefore pressure delivered to the generator may be reduced. - The Pres High flow meter must be adjusted to zero when not required for the patient. - Whenever a patient is attached to respiratory care equipment, constant attendance is required by qualified personnel.
 The use of an alarm or monitoring system does not give absolute assurance of warning for every malfunction that may occur in the system.
-In addition, some alarm conditions may require immediate attention. - Nasal CPAP treatment in general can cause nasal irritation, septal distortion, skin irritation and pressure necrosis.
-Adherence to the recommended usage instructions for the Infant Flow[®] SiPAP[TM] and AirLife[TM] Infant nCPAP System accessories may reduce the incidence of these complications. - It is strongly recommended that regular monitoring for gastric distention be carried out for patients receiving non-invasive ventilatory support.
+In addition, some alarm conditions may require immediate attention. - Nasal CPAP therapy in general can cause nasal irritation, septal distortion, skin irritation and pressure necrosis.
+Adherence to the recommended usage instructions for the Infant Flow nCPAP System and AirLife Infant nCPAP System may reduce the incidence of these complications. - It is strongly recommended that regular monitoring for gastric distention be carried out for patients receiving noninvasive ventilatory support.
 Refer to your facility's policy and procedure for further guidance. - This device exhausts O2 during normal operation.
 Oxygen vigorously accelerates combustion.
-To avoid fire hazard, do not place flammable materials or sources of heat close to the exhaust. - The Abdominal Respiratory Sensor is used only to enable features associated with certain modes from the Infant Flow[®] SiPAP[TM].
-When using the Abdominal Respiratory Sensor, always use an additional, external device for monitoring of the respiratory rate and detection of apneic episodes as well as an appropriate monitor for continuous SaO2 monitoring. - If the Infant Flow[®] SiPAP[TM] driver is shelf mounted, ensure that the driver is stable and that all circuit tubing, hoses and cables are restrained to avoid hazard of toppling. - Check that the water trap is empty before use and empty it frequently during use. - Do not block or restrict the exhaust port located on the instrument back panel.
+To avoid fire hazard, do not place flammable materials or sources of heat close to the exhaust. - The Abdominal Respiratory Sensor is used only to enable features associated with certain modes from the Infant Flow SiPAP driver.
+When using the Abdominal Respiratory Sensor, always use an additional, external device for monitoring of the respiratory rate and detection of apneic episodes as well as an appropriate monitor for continuous SaO2 monitoring. - If the Infant Flow SiPAP driver is shelf mounted, ensure that the driver is stable and that all circuit tubing, hoses and cables are restrained to avoid hazard of toppling. - If a patient water trap is to be used, empty it before using it, and empty it frequently during use (at least every hour).
+Empty the water trap according to approved, hospital procedures. - Do not block or restrict the exhaust port located on the instrument back panel.
 Equipment malfunction may result.